klahrich/chiefhustler/content/posts/why-write.md

 I, on the other hand, am careful to not give it much more than that.

 I want my objective to be clear: to make money from investing.
 Writing helps me unclutter my mind and forces me to go deeper in the subjects I'm interested in.
-Publishing online also gives me easier access to these subjects at anytime, from anywhere.
+Publishing online also gives me easy access to these subjects at anytime, from anywhere.

 Putting just enough effort in my writing, but no more, assures me that my incentive is aligned with my goal.
 Having readers would introduce misalignment.
 Having or trying to get paid readers would aggravate the misalignment.